 Does methadone treatment impair mental function?

-Methadone treatment has no adverse effects on intelligence, mental capability or employability.
-Methadone treated patients are comparable to non-patients in reaction time, in ability to learn, focus and make complex judgements.
-Methadone treated patients do well in a wide array of vocational endeavors, including professional positions, service occupations and skilled, technical and support jobs.
+Methadone treatment has no adverse effects on intelligence, mental capability, or employability.
+Methadone treated patients are comparable to non-patients in reaction time and in ability to learn, focus, and make complex judgements.
+Methadone treated patients do well in a wide array of vocational endeavors, including professional positions, service occupations, and skilled, technical, and support jobs.